-In addition, as part of the 2021 funding round, it will also fund a few three year projects (i.e. the project must be commenced and completed no later than three years and three months after the commencement of the project.
+It also funds multi-year projects over a three years (i.e. the project must be commenced and completed no later than three years and three months after the commencement of the project.

 10. Evaluation of Applications

 Each project is considered on its own merits and balanced against the various criteria.
 No weighting is applied to any of the individual criteria and there is no scoring system.
 In many cases, the Commission has no option other than to reject an application because it simply does not have the budget to support all the projects it may wish to.